SalesforceCommerceCloud/sfcc-ci/README.md

 To contribute to this project, follow the [Contribution Guidelines](CONTRIBUTING.md).
 All external contributors must sign the [Contributor License Agreement (CLA)](https://cla.salesforce.com/sign-cla).

-# Who do I talk to? #
+# How to get further support? #

-Feel free to create issues and enhancement requests or discuss on the existing ones, this will help us understanding in which area the biggest need is.
+Feel free to create issues and enhancement requests or browse and discuss existing ones at https://github.com/SalesforceCommerceCloud/sfcc-ci/issues, this will help us understanding in which area the biggest need is.
 Please refer to documentation below before doing so.
+If you need help, advice, discuss something, start a thread in our community at https://sfcc-unofficial.slack.com/ in channel #sfcc-ci ([request an invitation here](https://docs.google.com/forms/d/e/1FAIpQLSdy875PlJuib35naCkr3-Frn2qtaSuuRgYezRSb2uBYkhXt7g/viewform)).

 * Maintainer: @tobiaslohr